digitalocean/sample-nodejs/README.md

 	✓ Would you like to use GitHub Actions: Yes
 	✓ Deploy from the master branch: Yes

 Now follow the instructions in the terminal output to add your APPSAIL_TOKEN as a secret to your repository.
-(Note: you may need to copy your App Sail token from https://appsail.digitalocean.com/go/auth for now).

 Following these steps has generated several configuration files that will cause Github Actions to automatically run the equivalent of a `sail push` build every time we push code to the master branch of our repository.
 The nice thing is that these builds will run on Github's build servers without relying at all on our local development machine.
 As a final step to get these Actions to work, we must commit and push these new configuration files to our repo: